weaviate/weaviate/gsi/README.md

 ## Observability and Metrics

 The Gemini plugin does not currently provide any real-time metrics for system performance and monitoring.
+Weaviate currently uses Prometheus for this purpose and we will likely integrate with it in the future.

 ## Replication

-High-availability configuration like replication are not yet available.
+High-availability configurations like replication are not yet supported.

 ## Recovery

-Data recovery (such as if the server terminates unexpectedly) is not yet available.
+Data recovery (such as if the server terminates unexpectedly) is not yet supported.

 # Troubleshooting